-As the FDA continues to wait on gluten-free regulation, many labels have surfaced to help guide shoppers.
-When buying gluten-free foods, look for labels by The Celiac Spruce Association, The Gluten-Free Certification Association, and QAI and National Foundation for Celiac Awareness.
+Because of the FDA's long delay on gluten-free regulation (finally announced in August 2013), many third-party labels surfaced to help guide shoppers.
+When buying gluten-free foods, look for labels by The Celiac Spruce Association, The Gluten-Free Certification Association, and NSF/QAI.

 The Celiac Spruce Association